Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2022-02-22

 Yoast SEO Premium 18.1 is out today!
 This release includes more fixes and enhancements to enjoy.
 We’ve improved word form recognition for the Turkish language.
 Happy optimizing!
-Read more about what's new in Yoast SEO 18.1 in [https://yoa.st/release-22-2-22](our release post in English) or [https://yoa.st/release-22-2-22-spanish](our release post in Spanish)!
+Read more about what's new in Yoast SEO 18.1 in [our release post in English](https://yoa.st/release-22-2-22) or [our release post in Spanish](https://yoa.st/release-22-2-22-spanish)!

 #### Enhancements